HEPTHools/Adinkra/README.md

 Adinkra.m may be saved anywhere on your local machine and must then be installed as descried in the installation instruction below.

+## Tutorials

+Click [here](https://hepthools.github.io/Adinkra/Examples/) for various tutorials on how to use the functions of the Adinkra.m package summarized below.
+The tutorials require installation of Adinkra.m as described below.

 ## Installation Instructions
 **If updating Adinkra.m from a previous version, the old installation may first need to be deleted.
 Download and run [DeleteAdinkra.nb](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/DeleteAdinkra.nb) before updating.**